2014 Holiday Events at Disneyland Resorts

 Main Street U.S.A.: Christmas Tree, Carolers, Snow & Gingerbread!

 Main Street U.S.A. is the overture and the encore for a visit to Disneyland Park.
-Its majestic 60 feet tall tree glimmers with nearly 4,800 energy-efficient LED lights and has over 2,000 ornaments, including some new ornaments for 2012.
+Its majestic 60 feet tall tree glimmers with nearly 4,800 energy-efficient LED lights and has over 2,000 ornaments.
 The Christmas tree is a popular guest photo location.
 Stroll the snowy avenue and pick up some handmade candy, freshly created by expert confectioners, and stop to listen to the Christmas carolers.
 Snow falls on Main Street U.S.A. during the holidays (and in front of Sleeping Beauty's castle) and where is that wonderful aroma of gingerbread coming from?

 "Believe ...
 In Holiday Magic"